Sunday, March 14, 2010

 A closer look.

-Vanessa in the Meadow
+V in the Meadow

-I always enjoy exploring the yard with Vanessa.
-Usually, these photos get posted to her blog, but I thought they showed off the plants (almost) as much as they show off her.
+I always enjoy exploring the yard with V. Usually, these photos get posted to her blog, but I thought they showed off the plants (almost) as much as they show off her.
 These are from last fall (September).

-Vanessa deadheads some rosinweed.
+V deadheads some rosinweed.

-Vanessa plucks the spent rosinweed next to a blooming dotted horsemint.
+V plucks the spent rosinweed next to a blooming dotted horsemint.

 The Elliott's lovegrass give off that great haze when they bloom and make an excellent foreground for the horsemint.